What is the B7 Baltic Islands Network?

 - Each member contributes to the co-operation in an equal measure.

 - The B7 co-operation is a partnership of equals.

 These two decision making bodies of the B7 are:

-- Steering Committee - the political body, is made up of leading politicians from the islands, normally the mayor or governor.
+- Steering Committee - the political body is made up of leading politicians from the islands.

-- Board - the management body comprises senior executives from public administration.
+- Coordinators Group - the management body comprises senior executives from public administration.

-Annual Conference: is the focal point of the B7 year.
-The Annual Conference is a forum with the purpose to convene all the members of the B7 once a year to review the past year and agree the plans for the coming year within the framework of a B7 Strategy.
-The Annual Conference consists of, as a minimum, a Steering Committee meeting, Board Meeting and open plenary sessions for debate and discussion.
+Biannual Conference is the focal point of the B7 chairmanship period.
+The Biannual Conference is a forum with the purpose to convene all the members of the B7 to review the past two years and agree the plans for the coming years within the framework of the B7 Strategy.
+The Biannual Conference consists of, as a minimum, a Steering Committee meeting, Coordinators Group Meeting and open plenary sessions for debate and discussion.